Ptolemy2002/react-styled-component-utils/README.md

 A type that represents an object with a `$css` property that can be used to add additional styles to a styled component instance without creating a brand new styled component.
 The type parameter `T` is the type of the styled component's props.

 ### StyledComponentProps
 A type that represents the props of a styled component.
 The type parameter `FunctionalProps` is the type of the props the component itself takes and `StyleProps` is the type of the props that are used to style the component and therefore won't be passed to the underlying component (indicated by adding a "$" prefix to the property name).
 Do not specify `_StyleProps` as it is internal and calculated automatically.
+Props that already have a "$" prefix will be left with the same name: no additional "$" will be added.

 ## Functions
 The following functions are available in the library: